-A detailed recollection of the first ever Premier League Manchester derby
+A detailed recollection of the first ever PL Manchester derby

 When the teams met at Old Trafford, there was no sign that either would come close to a title: United were 12 points behind league leaders Norwich City going into the Sunday afternoon game, while City were two points further back.